Free Lightroom 3 & 4 Presets for Grungy Urban Portraits

 Download the Presets

-Download the Lightroom 4 Urban Presets (use these presets if you are using LR 4)
+Download the Lightroom 4 and 5 Urban Presets (use these presets for LR 4 and newer)

-Download the Lightroom 3 Urban Presets (use these presets if you are using LR 3 or older)
+Download the Lightroom 3 Urban Presets (use these presets for LR 3 or older)

 Note: The two versions of the presets produce nearly the same look; however there are some slight differences.